Characters of the Art of Fighting series: Ryuhaku Todoh

 Ryuhaku Todoh (藤堂竜白, Tōdō Ryūhaku) is the first opponent in the arcade mode of Art of Fighting.
 He is the creator and main teacher of the Todoh fighting style, which derives from Jujutsu, Kendo and Kobujutsu.
 Todoh has a long-standing rivalry with disciples of the Kyokugenryu school of karate and considers them a threat to his dojo in terms of profits; and also there is a long-standing personal animosity dating back to a rivalry with the Kyokugenryu karate master Takuma Sakazaki which began when both men were very young.
 Todoh is the only character from Art of Fighting to not return in Art of Fighting 2.
 He is playable in Capcom vs. SNK 2 and makes a cameo in SVC Chaos.

 Jack Turner

 Jack Turner (ジャック・ターナー, Jaku Tānā) is a leader of the South Town gang known as the Neo Black Cats, and a developer of his own fighting style.
 During Art of Fighting, he work as Mr. Big's highest-ranking subordinates, with a job to devastate anyone who crosses his path.
-Until in Fatal Fury: City of the Wolves, Jack no longer works for Big and begins to hold a grudge towards him.
+In Fatal Fury: City of the Wolves, set over 30 years later, Jack no longer works for Big and now holds a grudge towards him.